maariaw/minesweeper-helper/documentation/Project-Specification.md

 ## Time and space complexities

-With 7 steps, some of which only apply to certain situations, the algorithm is too complicated for me to even guess at the O-notation beforehand.
-I will update this part as I attempt to write the code and gain understanding of the inner workings.
+I don't have all the steps figured out yet, but I can make some estimates.
+So far the most time-intensive part of the CSP implementation I'm making is the backtracking search.
+For each square that is relevant in the current situation, it assigns one of two values, and goes potentially through all combinations.
+The number of squares is not in direct correlation with the total number of squares on a board, but that's a convenient maximum for it.
+Thus the time complexity is O(2<sup>n</sup>).
+I would assume the space complexity is n, but I will need to verify that estimate after I code my own implementations of the data structures.

 ## Sources